julianespinel/website/blog/README.md

     * According to ISO 8601 standard
     * Date only, no time
     * Example: `2020-12-30`
+1. categories: comma separated strings to categorize the post.
-1. tags: comma separated strings to categorize the post.
+1. tags: comma separated strings to tag the post.

 ### Content